sebastianseilund/stack2source/README.md

 Instance properties:

+- `engine`: String.
+The engine that was detected and used to parse the stack.
 - `message`: String.
 The first line(s) of the input stack (the error message).
 - `frames`: An array of `StackFrame` objects representing each frame in the stack.